shaiefhagelaar/mandiant-flare-vm-set-up/README.md

 ## Requirements

 These requirements are mandetory to run the Flare-VM smoothly.
 Network will be disabled to reduce the attack surface of any malware that you might download and analyze.
 Make sure you cover your basics before you attempt working with malicious files.
-We'll be using a Windows 10 & 11 iso.
+We'll be using a Windows 10 (there's a seperate write up for the Windows 11 installation).
+We do make a distinction between hardware and software requirements to keep the documentation streamlined.

-## Workaround for Microsoft Account (20/05/2025)

-Make sure you do the installation properly.
-Download the official Windows 10/11 iso from the MS website.

-Issues whilst booting up the iso might occur.
-Press a any when it prompt you to do so, if you get an error reboot and retry untill you see the Windows logo.
-No need to follow the wizard.
-As soon as you get the wizard set-up loaded follow these instructions:

-1. Shift + F10
-2. start ms-cxh:localonly​
-3. Make a generic account
+Use best practices when Reverse Engineering and/or analyzing samples of malware.
+Using an isolated security framework like Flare-VM doesn't give a 100% guarantee that your host machine is safe whilst virtiualizing the guest OS.
+There's a chance that the malware stays dormant.

-## Caution
+### Caution

 These instruction should suffice.
-I'll come
+I'll add to the documentation on how to do it (21/05/2026).

     - Disable all networking devices on the guest Windows 10/11 guest OS
     - Disable copy/paste functions